What is a fracture?

 - Warmth, bruising, or redness

-The symptoms of a broken bone may resemble other medical conditions or problems.
+The symptoms of a broken bone may seem like other health conditions or problems.
 Always see a healthcare provider for a diagnosis.

 How is a fracture diagnosed?

-- Magnetic resonance imaging (MRI).
-An imaging test that uses large magnets, radiofrequencies, and a computer to produce detailed pictures of structures within the body.
+- MRI.
+An imaging test that uses large magnets, radiofrequencies, and a computer to make detailed pictures of structures within the body.

 How is a fracture treated?